 Melanin is the pigment that imparts color to your skin, hair, and eyes (1).
 In addition, according to the American Cancer Society, melanin protects the skin from UV damage and skin cancer (2).
-Thus, this is the exact reason why many people seek to boost their melanin levels and protect their skin.
+Thus, this is the exact reason why many people seek to boost their melanin levels and give their skin some much-needed sun protection.
 But, do you know how to increase melanin and protect your skin naturally?
 Is that even possible?
 Don’t worry.
 In this article, we have answered all your questions related to melanin.
 Keep reading!

 In This Article